destafajri/system-pembayaran-spp-go-api/README.md

 git clone https://github.com/destafajri/system-pembayaran-spp-go-api.git
 ```
 - Prepare postgres database, for this project i use [SUPABASE](https://supabase.com/)
+- add .env file to setup your database connection and configuration
 - if you want to use docker, you can type
 ```
 docker-compose up